syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-linux.md

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.

-## Read and edit a PowerPoint file in .NET Core Console application project on Linux OS
+## Read and edit a PowerPoint file in .NET Core Console application project on Linux

-You can edit an existing PowerPoint file on Linux system using this library.
+You can edit an existing PowerPoint file on Linux using this library.
 The below code snippet demonstrates accessing a shape from a slide and changing the text within it.

 {% tabs %}